benzanol/vimput/README.md

 you will be able to use many of vim's default keybindings.

+## Macos limitations

+MacOS does not allow simulating any events which have the Command prefix.
+Luckily, this only eliminates the beginning/end of file keys, and command shortcuts (cut, copy, paste, undo redo.)
+Due to this, "d" is instead mapped to backspace on MacOS instead of Cut.

 ## Implementation

 The extension is implemented by intercepting all keyboard events and